How To Stop Fall Spiders From Getting Inside Your Home

 - Cluttered storage areas.
 Most spiders are not attention seekers.
 They much prefer to hide away in secluded, quiet spots.
 Cluttered storage areas are a perfect place for spiders to live, but when you go to get something out of those areas you could be in for an unpleasant surprise if you startle them.

-To keep spiders out of your home, it helps to rectify those problems.
+To keep spiders out of your Moline home or throughout the Quad-Cities area, it helps to rectify those problems.
 Seal up all holes, gaps, and cracks around the outside of your home.
 Cut back the bushes around your house so they don’t touch the siding.
 Clean up storage areas so there are fewer places to hide.

 You can also take preventative action by getting assistance from a professional pest control company like Quik-Kill Pest Eliminators.
 We can help you identify weak spots in your defenses and also provide year-round protection from spiders and other pests.
 If you find yourself already dealing with a spider infestation, we’re the ones to call.
 We’ll inspect your home to identify the size of the problem and the most effective way to treat it.